edera-dev/linux-kernel-oci/README.md

-# linux-kernel-oci
+# linux-kernel-oci (testing)

-Build the Linux kernel in various flavors suitable for Edera into OCI images.
+Build the Linux kernel into OCI images.